2KetoDudes Ketogenic Lifestyle FAQ

 Do I need to take nutritional supplements?

 When in ketosis, your kidneys are removing more Sodium from your bloodstream.
-Therefore, you need to take in a modicum of salt every day, the equivalent of 2 cups of salty broth.
-You may need to supplement other minerals.
+Therefore, you need to take in a modicum of salt every day, the equivalent of two cups of salty broth.
+You may need to supplement other minerals, though often, just making sure to get enough salt helps regulate the others.
 You should talk to your doctor about your levels of Magnesium, Potassium, and Calcium.
-You can get that from supplements, or you can drink bone broth (stock made from simmering bones - chicken soup, for example).
+You can get that from supplements, or you can drink bone broth (stock made from simmering bones—chicken soup, for example).
 There is a great recipe for brown chicken stock on Richard Morris’ blog: http://easylocarb.com/recipe/brown-chicken-stock/

 You may also need to supplement vitamin B12 especially if you are also taking metformin, and during seasons when you are not getting a lot of sun; vitamin D. Talk to your doctor about these.

-What is Fat Adaption, and how is it different from Nutritional Ketosis?
+What is Fat Adaptation, and how is it different from Nutritional Ketosis?

 How will I know if I’m fat adapted?